-The Board of Directors of Lar España must comprise professionals with adequate expertise and experience.
-However, it is not necessary for all directors to possess the same level of expertise and experience so long as the Board of Directors as a whole has the right combination of both.
+The Board of Directors must comprise professionals with adequate expertise and experience.
+However, it is not necessary for all directors to possess the same level of expertise and experience so long as the Board as a whole has the right combination of both.

-(iii) Be in a position to govern the Organization well
+(iii) Be in a position to govern the company well

 The directors must be in a position to discharge their duties and comply with their legally-imposed and bylaw-stipulated duties with due diligence, bearing in mind the nature of the position and the duties associated with each.
-To this end:
+To this end they must:

 - i.
-Directors must devote sufficient time to the company and adopt appropriate measures for ensuring the company's correct management and control. - ii.
-In carrying out their duties, the directors are duty-bound to demand and are entitled to get from the company the level of information they need to correctly fulfil their obligations. - iii.
-Directors must devote sufficient time to becoming informed, to familiarizing themselves with the company's paradigm and business performance and to participating in the meetings of the Board of Directors and any of the committees on which they sit. - iv.
-The directors must inform the other members of the Board of Directors of any direct or indirect conflicts they or their related parties may have vis-à-vis the company's interests.
+Devote sufficient time to the Company and adopt appropriate measures for ensuring its correct management and control. - ii.
+Get from the company the level of information they need to correctly fulfil their obligations. - iii.
+Devote sufficient time to becoming informed, to familiarising themselves with the Company's paradigm and business performance and to participating in the meetings of the Board and any of the committees on which they sit.

+iv.
+Inform the other members of the Board of Directors of any direct or indirect conflicts they or their related parties may have vis-à-vis the Company's interests.